Signposts

 1.1-mile ascent to the summit.
 The two of us stopped in the shelter at the

 summit to eat and rest.
-We allotted ourselves 45 minutes in the shelter on
+We allotted ourselves 45 minutes to rest in the

-Blood, which seemed to go by as fast as any 45 minutes in my life.
-Then it
+shelter on Blood, which seemed to go by as fast as any 45 minutes in my

-was two aspirin and back to the trail on aching legs.
-Slaughter Gap, Bird
+life.
+Then I took two aspirin and got back on the trail with aching legs.

-headlamps, but the rain had ended and the resulting fog made finding the
+had ended and the resulting fog made finding the trail particularly

-trail particularly difficult as the light from our headlamps was reflected back into our eyes.
+difficult as the light from our headlamps reflected back into our eyes.

-We inched our way along from white blaze to white blaze, and finally made it
+Exhausted, we inched our way along from white blaze to white blaze and

 Once we made a long daytrip from Atlanta to the Great Smoky Mountains to